ToshioCP/Gtk4-tutorial/gfm/sec27.md

 78 }
 ~~~

-The file consists of three sections which are separated by "%%" (line 18 and 56).
+The file consists of three sections which are separated by "%%" (line 19 and 59).
 They are definitions, rules and user code sections.

 ### Definitions section

 - 1-12: Lines between "%top{" and "}" are C source codes.
 They will be copied to the top of the generated C source file.
+- 2-3: This program uses two functions `strlen` (l.65) and `atof` (l.40).
-- 2-3: The function `strlen`, in line 65, is defined in `string.h`
+They are defined in `string.h` and `stdlib.h` respectively.
-The function `atof`, in line 40, is defined in `stdlib.h`.
+These two header files are included here.
+- 4: This program uses some GLib functions and structures like `g_strdup` and `GSList`.
+GLib header file is `glib.h` and it is included here.
+- 5: The header file "turtle_parser.h" is generated from "turtle.y" by bison.
+It defines some constants and functions like `PU` and `yylloc`.
+The header file is included here.
 - 7-9: The current input position is pointed by `nline` and `ncolumn`.
-The function `get_location` (line 61-66) sets `yylloc`to point the start and end point of `yytext` in the buffer.
-This function is declared here so that it can be called before the function is defined.
+The function `get_location` is declared here so that it can be called before the function is defined (l.61-65).
+- 12: GSlist is a structure for a singly-linked list.
+The variable `list` is defined in `turtle.y` so its class is `extern`.
+It is the start point of the list.
-- 12: GSlist is used to keep allocated memories.
+The list is used to keep allocated memories.
-- 15: This option (`%option noyywrap`) must be specified when you have only single source file to the scanner.
-Refer to "9 The Generated Scanner" in the flex documentation in your distribution for further information.
+- 15: This option `%option noyywrap` must be specified when you have only single source file to the scanner.
+Refer to "9 The Generated Scanner" in the flex documentation in your distribution.
 (The documentation is not on the internet.)
 - 17-18: `REAL_NUMBER` and `IDENTIFIER` are names.
 A name begins with a letter or an underscore followed by zero or more letters, digits, underscores (`_`) or dashes (`-`).
 They are followed by regular expressions which are their definitions.
 They will be used in rules section and will expand to the definition.
-You can leave out such definitions here and use regular expressions in rules section directly.

 ### Rules section